RoshanDewmina/moose-telemetry-api/README.md

 - **Data Simulation:**
   - The telemetry data is simulated and generated at regular intervals (every 10 seconds for testing purposes).
+  - Adjust the interval to match the external API's data availability for production (5 minutes for example).
   - Each data point includes random values for `power`, `energy`, `voltage`, and updates the `timestamp` accordingly.

 - **Data Storage:**
   - Data is stored in-memory during runtime.
   - Restarting the server will reset the data.

-- **Scripts in `package.json`:**
-  - `"start": "node server.js"`
-  - `"dev": "nodemon server.js"`

----

-## Notes

-- **Port Configuration:**
   - The server runs on port `3000` by default.
-  - If you need to change the port, update the `port` variable in `server.js`.

-- **Testing Intervals:**
-  - The data fetch interval is set to every 10 seconds for testing.
-  - In a production environment, adjust the interval to match the external API's data availability.

-- **Extending Functionality:**
-  - For persistent data storage, consider integrating a database like MongoDB or PostgreSQL.

 ---